SPV (Special Purpose Vehicle)

 What are typical SPV economics?

-Lead-investor carry is 20 percent of profits in most syndicate SPVs, sometimes 10 percent for established platforms.
-Platform fees vary: AngelList charges $8K-$15K per SPV, Sydecar $2K-$6K, Assure $3K-$7K, either paid by the lead or passed through as an admin fee to LPs.
+Lead-investor carry is commonly around 20 percent of profits in syndicate SPVs, sometimes lower for established platforms.
+Platform setup and administration fees typically run a few thousand dollars to low five figures per SPV depending on jurisdiction, structure, and add-on services, paid either by the lead or passed through to LPs.

 Why do founders accept SPVs on their cap table?